dataforgoodfr/batch7_satellite_ges/README.md

 # We need help

+- Better peak detection: So far, we are fitting gaussian curves to detect relevant peaks.
+2 issues:
-- Better peak detection : we use SciKit Learn curve_fit.
+    - we use SciKit Learn curve_fit.
 Do you know a better algorithme or how to tune parameters of curve_fit ?
+    - we are looking at other methodologies to detect anomalies (our 'peaks') in the concentrations  - any idea?
-- Wins modeling to estimate emission from detected concentration.
+- Wind modeling to estimate emission from detected concentration - any idea? (inverting the gaussian plume model)
-- Interractive dasboard to share our work on the web (Streamlit ?)
+- Interactive dasboard to share our work on the web (Streamlit ?)